-It’s never too early to be thinking about what specialty you want to take.
-The very latest that you want to arrive to that decision is 4th year of medical school since you need to apply for residency where applications open around September.
-Data show that many people apply to multiple specialties.
-Although it’s never too late too, should you decide to switch to another specialty later on.
-If you have an interest early on explore that early.
+It’s never too early to be thinking about what specialty you want to pursue.
+The very latest point at which you want to choose your medical specialty is your 4th year of medical school.
+This is because you need to apply for residency position when the applications open around September in your 4th year.

 Always keep an open mind.

-Go into every rotation with an open mind.
-Go through your pre-clinical years with an open mind either.
+Go into every clinical rotation with an open mind.
+Go through your pre-clinical years with an open mind, too.

-Try to get as much experience in the field as you can to cement in your mind if it’s the specialty for you.
+Try to get as much experience as you can to cement in your mind if it’s the specialty for you.
 Experience is the best way to figure out the right fit for you.

-What you see during hospital rotations is not entirely reflective of what is actually going to look like in the future.
-You don’t necessarily have to practice in a hospital since you can opt to work in a community setting.
+Keep in mind that what you see during hospital rotations is not always what it’d look like for you to work in that field.
+You don’t necessarily have to practice in a hospital—you can also opt to work in a community setting.

 Get exposure as early as you can.

-Start figuring out what you might be interested in.
+Start figuring out what you might be interested in, and try to get shadowing and clinical experience early in different specialties.

 Some specialties are research-heavy.
-The earlier you get exposure to a field, the more opportunities you’re going to get.
+The earlier you get exposure to a field and find out you might be interested in it, the more opportunities you’re going to get and the better you can prepare yourself.

-Generally, there are 5 core clinical rotations as a 3rd year:
+Generally, there are 5 core clinical rotations in your 3rd year of medical school:

 - Internal Medicine